larsbrinkhoff/xForth/README.md

 The compiler is suitable for parts with 1K program memory and 64 bytes RAM.
 The kernel code occupies 100-300 bytes, and it's recommended to reserve about 24 bytes for the stacks.
 At this size, only a bare minimum of Forth words are supported.

 There is no resident interpreter or compiler.
+Things are set up to provide target interaction through tethered operation, but it's not implemented yet.
+For now, the output is a flat binary file.
+ELF or Intel hex format can be made available on request.

 The assemblers, compiler, and kernel are written in Forth and are all very simple.
 The user is encouraged to make modifications as see fit.